TranPhucVinh/Raspberry-Pi-GNU/Physical layer/Interrupt.md

             perror("epoll_wait error");
             return -1;
         } else if (total_ready_fd == 1){
+		/*
+			happened_event.events is a bitmask, not a single value.
+To check if the EPOLLIN event has occurred, you should use the & (bitwise AND) operator */
             if (happened_event.events & EPOLLIN) {
                 printf("GPIO interrupt occurred on pin %d\n", GPIO_PIN);